Richard Dean Starr

-Richard Dean Starr is an American entrepreneur, editor, screenwriter, and author of fiction, comics, and graphic novels.
+Richard Dean Starr (born March 6, 1968) is an American entrepreneur, editor, screenwriter, and author of fiction, comics, and graphic novels.
 He is also a former journalist and film critic who has written for newspapers and magazines.

 Starr is also a copywriter and marketing consultant through Diamond Pacific Media Group.
 He is the co-founder and chief executive officer of Eread Technologies, Inc., which owns and is developing Ereading.com, eComicBooks.com, and other reading-centric domains.

 Biography

 Starr was born in Torrance, California, but spent thirteen years in Florida.
 He returned to Los Angeles in 2006 and was named Special Projects Coordinator for Moonstone Books in 2007.
 Starr edited Tales of Zorro, the first anthology of original Zorro short fiction ever authorized by Zorro Productions, Inc. The second volume, More Tales of Zorro, was released in the summer of 2011.
 In 2016, Starr co-authored a comic book team-up featuring Kolchak: The Night Stalker and Dan Shamble, Zombie P.I. with New York Times bestselling author Kevin J. Anderson.

-Starr has served as a judge for the International Association of Media Tie-In Writers 2009 Scribe Awards, awarded at the 2010 San Diego Comic-Con International, and as a volunteer expert in the "Getting Published and E-Published" section of AllExperts.com since 2006.
+Starr has served as a judge for the International Association of Media Tie-In Writers 2009 Scribe Awards, awarded at the 2010 San Diego Comic-Con, and as a volunteer expert in the "Getting Published and E-Published" section of AllExperts.com since 2006.